 His crusades and services are alive with Powerful Preaching, Prophetic declaration, signs and wonders.
 He the founder and host of the Livestream broadcast Prophecy Now which is a worldwide soul-winning media ministry, that helps advance the kingdom of God around the world through the eye of the camera.

-Jeremiah Dean is also the Founder and Senior Creative Director of Dean and Co. a corporation that has for over 10 years helped in the determination of marketing endeavors, and has created and overseen the design and production of countless business’s while insuring brand integrity.
-Through The Dean’s List Creative Studios Jeremiah has been privileged to show forth his creative genius with the world.
+Jeremiah Dean is also the Founder and Senior Creative Director of Dean and Co. a corporation that has for over 10 years helped in the determination of marketing endeavors and has created and overseen the design and production of countless businesses while ensuring brand integrity.
+It is through Dean and Company Jeremiah has been privileged to show forth his creative genius with the world.

 He is submitted under the pastoral covering and leadership of Overseer Carlton & Pastor Sylvarena Funderburke.
 Senior Pastors of Church At The Well located in Kansas City, Mo.